Recycle Guide

 YES!

-Food and drink cans, paint cans, aerosol cans**, aluminum foil, scrap metal (smaller than 30 in, less than 30 lb).
+Food and drink cans, pet food cans, paint cans, aerosol cans**, aluminum foil, scrap metal (smaller than 18 in., less than 10 lbs.).

 Empty and dry.
 Labels okay.